JGCRI/GCAM_to_IAMC_Aggregation/Readme.md

 •	`GCAM_output.xlsx` contains the aggregated emissions, and is used as an input for downscaling.

-•	`diagnostic.csv` contains total input and output emissions for each scenario, year, and GHG, as well as the difference in emissions (should be 0t, or very close to). “value_original” indicates emissions in the input data (`GCAM_nonCO2_emissions.csv`) and “value” indicates emissions in the output data (`GCAM_output.xlsx`).
+•	`diagnostic.csv` contains total input and output emissions for each scenario, year, and GHG, as well as the difference in emissions (should be 0, or very close to). “value_original” indicates emissions in the input data (`GCAM_nonCO2_emissions.csv`) and “value” indicates emissions in the output data (`GCAM_output.xlsx`).
 If there are differences here that are not tiny, this probably indicates a missing sector in the mapping file.

 **Using This script**

 To use this script, the user must create the `GCAM_nonCO2_emissions.csv` input and place it in the `input` folder.
 This should be the result of a query.
-The user must also set the working directory path in `GCAM_to_IAMC_Aggregation.R` to their `input` folder on Line #25.
+The user must also set the working directory to their `input` folder.